 3. Talk about more than just the functional

 It’s easy to get caught in a rut talking about cleaning the house or picking up the kids every single day.
-This will mean that your communication is much more about the mundane and much less about good conversation that keeps you linked together.
+This will mean that your communication is much more about the mundane and much less about the good conversation that keeps you linked together.

-4. Look to each other for support
+5. Look to each other for support

 You want to support each other and you want to be the one person that your spouse can turn to.
 The only way to get there is through effective communication in a marriage, and so you may need to revisit what it means to support each other.